-Always go through the following checklist the night before, not the morning of the ride.
-Why?
-Unexpected problems often arise (a flat or blowout caused by over-inflating a tire, a brake pad coming off the bike, out of adjustment gearing, a wheel that needs trueing, etc).
-On the morning of the ride, there's no time to recover.
+Always go through the following checklist, and do it the night before, not the morning of the ride.
+Why the night before?
+Unexpected problems often arise (a flat or blowout caused by over-inflating a tire, a brake pad coming of the bike, out of adjustment gearing, a wheel that needs trueing, etc).
+On the morning of the ride, there's no time to get it fixed in time to make the ride.

 - Check tires to see that they meet the above standards no worn out spots, deep cuts or nicked sidewalls. - Inflate your tires to the correct pressure. - Check front and rear brakes for proper operation. - Check brake pads for wear.
 (Very important and easily overlooked!) - Drivetrain (chain, derailleurs, shifters) -- make sure it's reasonably clean, lubricated and working smoothly.
-As a general rule of thumb, the drivetrain should be cleaned and lubed every 200 miles, but after any ride in rain or sloppy conditions.

-- Pedals: Make sure they are screwed in tight.
+As a general rule of thumb, the drivetrain should be cleaned and lubed every 200 miles, and after any ride in rain or sloppy conditions. - Pedals: Make sure they are screwed in tight.
 If you are riding with clipless pedals, make sure the cleats are screwed in tight to the bottom of your shoes. - Check that there's nothing loose attached to the bike -- bottle cages, saddle bag, lights, pump, etc.